Microsoft Licensing

 • How many users have opened Office desktop apps vs. using only a browser?

-• Security incidents or compromised accounts traceable to users without advanced protections.
+• Security incidents or compromised accounts that can be traced to users without advanced protections.

-• Feedback from departments: For example, the finance team desperately needs better data analysis (Power BI), a customer-facing team needs a phone dial-in for meetings, etc.
+• Feedback from departments: For example, the finance team desperately needs better data analysis tools (such as Power BI), a customer-facing team requires a phone dial-in for meetings, etc.

-• Organization Growth: If you are nearing 250-300 users on Business Premium, plan to eventually move to Enterprise (or at least know the consequences of exceeding the cap).
+• Organization Growth: If you are nearing 250-300 users on Business Premium, plan to eventually transition to Enterprise (or at least be aware of the consequences of exceeding the cap).
 The transition from Business to Enterprise plans can be managed, but it requires planning (mailbox sizes, device relicensing, etc.).

 • Global Expansion: If your company is expanding geographically, enterprise plans offer add-ons like Multi-Geo Capabilities (to store data in multiple regional data centers for data residency requirements).
 Multi-Geo is only available with E3/E5 in larger tenant scenarios.
 Industry-specific clouds (like Microsoft 365 Government GCC or Microsoft 365 for Healthcare add-ons) might also influence plan choice if you move to those environments.